tud-mit-plone/TUDChat/docs/database.md

 In addition to creating tables, the adapter performs a number of other tasks, such as retrieving actions.
 Because of the task complexity for getting actions, a detailed explanation of this process follows.
-The action retrieval is realized by a complex SQL query.
+The action retrieval is realized by a single complex SQL query.
 To get a user specific result, the SQL query needs five parameters:
 *  chat_id: Id of chat the session (to get actions of this session only)
 *  last_action: Maximum action id for this chat session in the last request (only newer actions will be received)
 *  start_action: Smallest relevant action id (is defined in registration process; if an action references another action with a smaller id then referencing action is ignored)